Fuhad-Olaniyi-Boluwatife/Sales-Dataset/README.md

 ## Data Preparation and Transformation
 The dataset is nearly in its final cleaned form, with only minor amendments required to ensure optimal data efficiency.
 These refinements will be applied to the unified dataset before splitting it into various dimension and fact tables.
 The transformations were performed using the Power Query Editor in Power BI and include the following steps:

-### Dimensional Modeling
+### Dimensional Modelling

-The dataset was normalized into 6 tables using dimensional modeling principles:
+The dataset was normalized into 6 tables using dimensional modelling principles:

 - 1 Fact Table: Contains granular sales transaction records.